montrealjug/jug-montreal-otel/java-main/README.md

 A plain java project calling java-worker rest endpoint

-Only include opentelemetry-api as dependency
+Only include opentelemetry-sdk as dependency